MichaelTanji/security_career_assessment_screen/ALPHA.md

 * Start work on the parts you want to work on and give the rest to the other two.
 * Explain the risks of allowing inexperienced people to work on the project and ask for more senior people.
 ---
-When someone comes to you with a problem your first instinct is to:
+A friend or family member comes to you because something they bought is not working properly, or at all.
+Your first instict is to:

 * Tell them to read the manual or look up the issue online.
-People need to learn how to help themselves, and in an age of instant information this is easier than ever.
+In an age of instant information it is easier than ever for people to help themselves.
+* Direct them to the manufacturer or service provider for help; they get paid for that sort of thing.
 * Help them as best I can, looking up what the problem might be and working through the troubleshooting steps with them.
 This way they’re more comfortable solving problems on their own in the future.
-* Direct them to the manufacturer or service provider for help; they get paid for that sort of thing.
-* Take a quick look and tell them it's fucked and that they need a new machine.
+* Take a quick look and tell them it's beyond repair and that they need a new one.
 ---
 Five blind people are placed in different positions around an elephant.
 Each person puts their hands on the elephant.
 How many different descriptions of an elephant might you get?

-* 3, they can only realistically depict the trunk, legs and tail.
+* 3: They can only realistically depict the trunk, legs and tail.
-* 10, 5 people, 2 hands each.
+* 10: 5 people, 2 hands each.
-* 5, five people, five descriptions
+* 5: Five people, five descriptions
-* 1, how do you misinterpret what an elephant looks like?
+* 1: How do you misinterpret what an elephant looks like, even if you can't see?
 ---
 You’re briefing the boss about a problem.
 Failure to address the problem could lead to a material event.
 Is it OK to lie a little bit about how bad the problem is if you know the boss would otherwise blow it off?